-Cycling: Froome says awaiting coronavirus test as UAE Tour canceled
+Cycling: UAE Tour canceled after positive coronavirus tests

-(Reuters) - The UAE Tour featuring some of the world’s leading riders has been canceled with two stages remaining due to a coronavirus scare, four-time Tour de France champion Chris Froome said late on Thursday.
+(Reuters) - The final two stages of the UAE Tour, which is featuring some of the world’s leading riders, has been canceled due to two Italian participants testing positive for coronavirus, the Abu Dhabi Sports Council said on Thursday.

-While there was no official word from race organizers, Team Ineos rider Froome took to Twitter to say that all the riders were being tested at the hotel.

-“It’s a shame that the #UAETour has been canceled but public health must come first,” the Briton said.
+The Council did not identify anyone but said that all of the race participants, staff and organizers were being screened for the flu-like virus.

 “We are all awaiting testing and will remain at the hotel until further notice.
 I hope those affected make a speedy recovery and there aren’t any further cases #coronavirus.”

-Note: (This story clarifies intro as identity of those who tested positive for coronavirus is unknown)